tukl-msd/DRAMPower/README.md

 ## 3. Directory Structure
  * src/: contains the source code of the DRAMPower tool that covers the power  model, the command scheduler and the trace analysis tool.
  * memspecs/   : contains the memory specification XMLs, which give the architectural, timing and current/voltage details for different DRAM memories.
- * traces/     : contains 4 sample DRAM transaction traces and 1 sample command trace
+ * traces/     : contains 4 sample DRAM transaction traces and 1 sample command trace (after the installation / compilation)
  * test/       : contains test script and reference output

 ## 4. Trace Specification